Verdify Book a Fit Call

 Proof-lab pattern

-A proof lab for bounded AI inside real control loops.
+A proof lab for Verified AI inside real feedback loops.

-Controlled-environment agriculture is Verdify's public proof lab, not the main consulting niche.
+Controlled-environment agriculture is Verdify's public proof-lab context.
 It shows how AI planning can operate near physical systems while firmware authority, telemetry, scorecards, and human operations remain visible.

-Boundary example: AI may recommend setpoint adjustments, flag crop-risk patterns, and summarize environmental data.
-AI may not directly actuate controllers without human or deterministic control approval.
+Control example: AI may recommend setpoint adjustments, flag crop-risk patterns, and summarize environmental data.
+AI may not directly actuate controllers without human or deterministic approval.

 See the Live Lab